hpcgarage/prymer/README.md

 # A Python Primer ("Prymer")

 This repository contains the Jupyter notebooks used in the on-campus version of CSE 6040: Computing for Data Analysis.
-These materials were adapted from [Jake Vanderplas's "Whirlwind Tour of Python"](https://jakevdp.github.io/WhirlwindTourOfPython/).
+These materials were adapted from [Jake VanderPlas's "Whirlwind Tour of Python"](https://jakevdp.github.io/WhirlwindTourOfPython/).

 > A good starting point is [`index.ipynb`](./index.ipynb).
 You'll find some exercises in [`exercises`](./exercises).
 >